filecoin-project/filecoin-docs/docs/reference/exchanges.md

 }' http://127.0.0.1:1234/rpc/v0
 ```

 `Method` ID of `0` with null `Params` is a balance transfer transaction.
-When the `GasFeeCap`, `GasPremium` and `MaxFee` is `0`, Lotus will do the gas estimation for the message with 25% overestimation for the gas limit based on the current network condition.
+When the `GasFeeCap`, `GasPremium` and `MaxFee` is `0`, Lotus will do the gas estimation for the message with a 25% overestimation for the gas limit based on the current network condition.
 You can change this value via the `GasLimitOverestimation` field.

 ## FAQ